Next Up

 Backed by former pro

-Despite his struggles at Rangers, former Canada international Jordan Wilson was more optimistic about what Cornelius can still offer.
+Despite his struggles at Rangers, former Canadian Premier League player Jordan Wilson was more optimistic about what Cornelius can still offer.

 “I’m excited to see what he can do in this camp,” he said.